 Classic Tee Shirt

-A classic tee will never go out of style.
+Another item when thinking about wearing in Switzerland is a solid tee.
+A classic tee will never go out of style and is great for mountains and city!
 We suggest sticking with solid colors like black, white, or grey.
 Hiking on a sunny day can be pretty warm, and we often shed layers.
 A classic cotton tee shirt is adequate if you have plans for casual hikes or walks around the village if you already have a few technical shirts.

-However, a merino wool shirt is a worthy investment and one of the best pieces of travel clothes.
-Wools shirts stay fresh longer and do an excellent job at temperature management.
-I’ve tested a lot of wool shirts out, and my favorite for travel so far is from Unbound Merino.
+Wool is a worthy investment and makes for one of the best pieces of travel clothes.
+Wool shirts stay fresh longer and do an excellent job at temperature management.
+Women should check out Unbound Merino for their wool t-shirts.
+We wear a t-shirt most days when traveling around Switzerland.